 Propelling biomedical research by setting the stage for widespread adoption of AI

-Increasing the participation and representation of researchers and communities currently underrepresented in the development of AI/ML models
+Establishing mutually beneficial and coordinated partnerships to empower researchers and communities across the United States in the development of AI/ML models

 Institute- and Center-Funded Initiatives